samcv/PerlRakuCon2020/sponsors.md

 permalink: /sponsors/
 ---

+# CANCELLED

+Due to COVID-19, the organizers of the conference have agreed to cancel the event.
+For both safety as well as with the expectation that a new rule closing organized events over 3 people until June in the Netherlands has made the conferene this year untenable.
+The conference will continue in 2021 (likely to be in August just as this year was scheduled for).
+We are looking into the possibility of a remote conference sometime this summer in collaboration with the American conference.

 ## What is PerlCon EU?

 PerlCon, formerly known as YAPC Europe, is the yearly gathering of Perl programmers (both Perl5 and Raku [formerly known as Perl6]).
 It draws people from all over Europe, but also many American and even Asian Perl developers.